Overlay

 Upper Blepharoplasty

 Upper eyelid surgery may be safely and comfortably performed under local anesthesia or twilight sleep, either in the office or operating room, depending on your preference.
 Upper eyelid surgery is performed through a small, hidden incision in the natural upper eyelid skin crease.
-This allows for the removal of loose and excess skin, removal of fatty tissue as necessary, repositioning of the lacrimal gland (tear-producing gland) if needed, and correction of eyelid position.
+This allows for the removal of loose and excess skin and fatty tissue, as needed, repositioning of the lacrimal gland (tear-producing gland), if needed, and correction of eyelid position.
 The procedure takes approximately one hour.
 Sutures are placed on the outside and removed 5-7 days after surgery.

 Lower Blepharoplasty

 Lower eyelid surgery is performed under deeper sedation, typically in the operating room.
 Under sedation, you are considered to be awake but unaware of the procedure.
-In most instances, lower blepharoplasty is performed under general anesthesia with you fully asleep and unaware of the procedure (usually done in conjunction with other procedures such as brow lift, rhinoplasty, or deep plane facelift).
-Dr. Walker will discuss the anesthetic options with you and recommend the most appropriate method of anesthesia in your specific case.
+In most instances, lower blepharoplasty is performed under general anesthesia, with you fully asleep and unaware of the procedure (usually done in conjunction with other procedures such as a brow lift, rhinoplasty, or a deep plane facelift).
+Dr. Walker will discuss the anesthetic options with you and recommend the most appropriate anesthesia for your specific case.

-• Anesthesia — Lower eyelid surgery may be performed through a carefully planned small incision inside your eyelid, a small incision just below your lash line, or both.
-Incisions just below the lash line (“subciliary”) are typically used to address and treat excess skin to lift the skin to achieve a softer look subtly.
+Lower eyelid surgery may be performed through a carefully planned small incision inside your eyelid, a small incision just below your lash line, or both.
+Incisions just below the lash line (“subciliary”) are typically used to address excess skin, subtly lifting it to achieve a softer look.
 Internal incisions (“transconjunctival”) through the inside of the lower eyelid may be utilized if fat protrusion is the sole problem without skin redundancy/excess.
 This approach is commonly utilized in younger patients or patients with puffy eyelids only.
-In older patients with excess skin and lower eyelid laxity, Dr. Walker still typically uses the transconjunctival approach plus an adjunct procedure to tighten the lower eyelid and possibly remove excess skin via a so-called skin-pinch procedure.
-The advantage of the transconjunctival approach is that it is associated with a lower rate of lower eyelid malposition postoperatively and is therefore Dr. Walker’s most commonly performed and preferred method.
+In older patients with excess skin and lower eyelid laxity, Dr. Walker still typically uses the transconjunctival approach, along with an adjunct procedure to tighten the lower eyelid and, if needed, remove excess skin via a so-called skin-pinch procedure.
+The advantage of the transconjunctival approach is its lower rate of postoperative lower eyelid malposition, and it is therefore Dr. Walker’s most commonly performed and preferred method.
 In some cases, a laser resurfacing treatment may be incorporated to assist with skin tightening or discoloration, while fillers may be used to achieve smoother and softer results.

 Eyelid Surgery Recovery

 Eyelid surgery is an outpatient procedure.
 Once eyelid surgery has been completed on both sides, ointment and cool compresses are applied.
+The initial recovery period involves managing mild swelling, bruising, and irritation around the incision sites.
 After recovering from the twilight or general anesthesia and ensuring your comfort, you will be able to go home the same day.

-After upper eyelid surgery, some bruising and swelling are to be expected, which typically lasts for one week.
-It is recommended that you rest at home and do not go to work for one week after surgery.
+After upper eyelid surgery, some bruising and swelling are to be expected and typically last for 1 week.
+Stitches from the procedure are usually removed three to five days after surgery.
+It is recommended that you rest at home and avoid going to work for 1 week after surgery.
 A cold compress can help reduce discomfort, swelling, and bruising.
-Sutures are removed after 5-7 days.
 Mild blurry vision is not unusual after eyelid surgery and usually lasts one week, rarely longer.
-After 2-3 weeks, you may wear contact lenses again or apply eye makeup.
-If lower eyelid surgery is performed, whether with or without upper eyelid surgery, the recovery time takes slightly longer, with the lower eyelid surgery being the rate-limiting step in your recovery associated with a two-week downtime.
+After 2-3 weeks, you may resume wearing contact lenses or applying eye makeup.
+If lower eyelid surgery is performed, whether with or without upper eyelid surgery, recovery time is slightly longer, with the lower eyelid surgery being the rate-limiting step and associated with a two-week downtime.

 How Much Does Eyelid Surgery Cost in Atlanta, GA?

-The cost of blepharoplasty varies and depends on multiple factors, including prior surgery, upper vs. lower eyelid surgery, location of surgery (office vs. operating room), and type of anesthesia, among other factors.
-When your treatment plan has been decided during your consultation, Dr. Walker’s team will go over estimated costs with you.
-Although finances are important, you should focus on finding a skilled and caring surgeon you trust rather than on the cost associated with your procedure.
+The cost of blepharoplasty in Atlanta can vary significantly depending on several factors, including surgeon experience, whether you are having upper or lower eyelid surgery, the location of the surgery (office vs. operating room), and the type of anesthesia used.
+Typical costs in Atlanta for upper blepharoplasty range from $3,000 to $5,000, while lower blepharoplasty ranges from $3,500 to $6,000.
+The specific blepharoplasty cost will be determined during your consultation, where Dr. Walker’s team will go over estimated costs with you and address any related concerns, such as recovery and complementary treatments.
+Many financing options are available to help make the procedure more accessible sooner.
+Although finances are important, you should focus on finding a skilled, caring surgeon you trust rather than on the cost of your procedure.
 Dr. Walker’s team will be happy to go over financing options with you.

 Why Choose Dr. Walker?

 Choosing the right surgeon for eyelid surgery is crucial, and Dr. Thomas Walker stands out as one of Atlanta’s and the Southeastern United States’ leading Facial Plastic Surgeons.
-Double board‑certified and affiliated with top organizations such as the AAFPRS, ACS, AAO‑HNS, and AMA, Dr. Walker combines technical expertise with a personalized, artistic approach.
+Double board‑certified and affiliated with top organizations such as the American Academy of Facial Plastic and Reconstructive Surgery (AAFPRS), the American Academy of Otolaryngology–Head and Neck Surgery (AAO-HNS), the American Medical Association (AMA), and a Fellow of the American College of Surgeons (FACS), Dr. Walker combines technical expertise with a personalized, artistic approach.
 He focuses exclusively on facial procedures, allowing him to deliver precise, natural‑looking results.

 procedure-why